4 Simple Steps to Creating a Killer Press List

 3. Does it cover what you're trying to promote?

 Let’s say we're working on an EP release for an artist.
-We're typically promoting one single MP3 and the EP release.
-We need to make sure we're adding people to the list who specifically cover EP releases and MP3s in some way.
+We're typically promoting a few singles and the EP release.
+We need to make sure we're adding people to the list who specifically cover EP releases and singles in some way.
 If we were to add contacts who only cover album releases or videos we wouldn't see coverage no matter how hard we try, because they simply don't offer that opportunity.

 4. Can we piggyback off of similar artists or find additional angles?